 There also are costs in recovering CWTs.
 These costs are associated with sampling the various fisheries, spawning ground surveys, sorting and enumerating returning adults at fish hatcheries, and finally dissecting the snouts and reading the tags in tag recovery laboratories.
-These costs are often difficult to define since they are usually part of larger fish management program budgets.
-The Alaska Department of Fish and Game estimated in 2004 that their sampling cost was approximately \$20 per tag and their cost to dissect and decode the tag in the lab and make the data publicly available was another \$18 per tag (Clark 2004).
+These costs are often difficult to define since they usually are part of larger fish management program budgets.
+The Alaska Department of Fish and Game estimated in 2004 that their sampling cost was approximately \$20 per tag and their cost to dissect and decode the tag in the lab and make the data publicly available was another \$18 per tag (Clark, 2004).
 Approximately 275,000 tags are recovered each year at a cost of \$12-13 million annually (Hankin et al., 2005).

-Current uses of CWT data
+Current Uses of CWT Data

-CWT data are used in hatchery management to evaluate rearing and release experiments, to estimate adult production, and to manage broodstocks, harvest, and natural populations (i.e., natural spawning population composition) (ISRP/ISAB 2009-1).
+CWT data are used in hatchery management to evaluate rearing and release experiments, to estimate adult production, and to manage broodstocks, harvest, and natural populations (i.e., natural spawning population composition) (Independent Scientific Review Panel and Independent Scientific Advisory Board 2009).